Day 2 of a 3-day series:

 Earn 0.5 AOTA Continuing Education Units for occupational therapists*

-Participants present and discuss justifications and adaptation information gathered after Day 1.
-Participants learn tri-wall carpentry techniques and safe power tool use.
-Participants build the selected basic adaptation and submit a finalized justification for it.
+Course is taught by Adaptive Design's team of expert designers and fabricators.
+At 10:00 Participants present and discuss the justifications and adaptation information gathered after Day 1.
+10:30: Participants learn tri-wall carpentry techniques and safe power tool use.
+11:00 Participants begin building the selected basic adaptation.
+After lunch, they complete the adaptation and submit a finalized justification for it.

 Course includes a 1 hour lunch break.
 Bring your own or purchase from a variety of nearby locations.